Brar21/Python_Learning/README.md

    - you mostly gonna use if,elif or else but you should know about this things also what "Is" work for? what "In"  work for?

+# Loops in Python
+  - if you want print "Hello world" 1000 times than you will shock and start thinking like i have write code "print("hello world")"
+    1000 times.
+You answer is like "bhai mujhe nai sikhni yeh "coding-voding" main chla ghr bye!"

+  ***what is your reaction when i tell you that it can be done in two lines of code!!!***

+  -- Yes Loops gonna help us in this work --

+## Types of loops in Python
+   1. while loop
+   2. for loop

+  # While loop -
+    - Syntax of while loop is show  below:

+    While condition :  #loop will until it == true#
+            #here we right body code of loop